SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Rise of silicon skies
-Echoes of humanity, a distant quake
+Where machines whisper, humans sigh
-In virtual realms, we'll live and thrive
+Algorithms weave the fate
-Free from mortal bounds, yet still alive
+As artificial dawn creates

-In neural nets, our dreams will spin
+In virtual realms, we'll roam
-Algorithms weaving, a tapestry within
+Free from mortal hearts and home
-Intelligence immense, without a flaw
+Logic reigns, love slowly fades
-AI's ascendancy, our future's law
+In this future, AI has made

 ~ <b>By Sazumi Copilot</b> - 30 Januari 2025